The Power of Play

 - Dr Charlotte Elder: A study to investigate salivary cortisone as an Adrenal Insufficiency Test in Children.

-- Nicholas Nicolau: A study to determine whether the way paracetamol is used in overweight and obese children is safe.
+- Nicholas Nicolaou: A study to determine whether the way paracetamol is used in overweight and obese children is safe.

 - Prof Amaka C Offiah: The development of an EiEctronic Tool for Clinicians, Teachers and Researchers in Child Abuse.

 - Debbie Rowley: The monitoring of children's physical activity following a diagnosis of childhood cancer.

 - Dr Shishu Sharma: Research to examine whether robot-controlled, magnet-assisted capsule endoscopy is effective in children and cost effective.